ElegantEngineeringTech/laravel-translator/README.md

         ],

         /**
-         * Files or directories to exclude from the deadcode scan */
+         * Files or directories to exclude from the dead code scan.
+         */
         'excluded_paths' => [],

         /**
-         * Translations keys to exclude from deadcode detection */
+         * Translation keys to exclude from dead code detection.
+         */
         'ignored_translations' => [
             // 'validation',